AyeCode/blockstrap-page-builder-blocks/readme.txt

 == Changelog ==

+= 0.1.28 - 2024-10-TBD =
+* BS Nav Item and other links not including Blog or Front page in pages list, or child pages - FIXED

 = 0.1.27 - 2024-10-10 =
 * BS > Contact Form labels are not translatable - FIXED
 * Contact Form sends reCAPTCHA value along with other fields - FIXED